 A citation is similar to a summons in that it charges the defendant with a crime and orders him/her to appear in court on a certain date to answer the charges.20

-Note there are some misdemeanors, such as battery domestic violence and DUI, where the police must formally arrest the suspect instead of giving a citation.21 And if the cop sees that a suspect has an outstanding warrant, the cop will arrest him/her no matter how minor the crime is.22
+Note there are some misdemeanors, such as battery domestic violence and DUI, where the police must formally arrest the suspect instead of giving a citation.21 And if the police officer sees that a suspect has an outstanding warrant, the officer will arrest him/her no matter how minor the crime is.22

 When judges issue a Nevada arrest warrant, they usually set a bail amount to go with it.23 After criminal suspects get arrested and booked, the court may release them if they pay the specified bail amount or post bond through a bail bondsman.